1. Conversational Voice AI in 2026

 The labs that have the most traction for realtime conversational voice models are (in alphabetical order):

-• Cartesia – Uses an innovative state-space model architecture to achieve both high quality and low latency.
+- Cartesia – Uses an innovative state-space model architecture.

-• Deepgram – Prioritizes latency and low cost.
+- Deepgram – Prioritizes latency and low cost.
+Deepgram's transcription models were the original low-latency/high-accuracy ML models for voice AI.

-All four companies have strong models, engineering teams, and stable and performant APIs.
-Cartesia, Deepgram, and Rime models can be deployed on your own infrastructure.
+All four companies have strong models, experienced engineering teams, and stable and performant APIs.
+The Cartesia, Deepgram, and Gradium models can be deployed on your own infrastructure.

-Approximate cost per minute and time to first byte metrics – February 2025.
+Approximate cost per minute (at scale) and time-to-first-audio metrics – June 2025.
 Note that cost depends on committed volume and features used.

 As with speech-to-text, there is wide variance in quality and support for non-English voice models.
 If you are building voice AI for non-English use cases, you will likely need to do more extensive testing — test more services and more voices to find a solution that you are happy with.